 Frank Williams is a small business owner and Brunswick County native who was elected Brunswick County Commissioner from District 5 on November 6, 2012 in his first run for public office.
-He was elected to a second term on November 8, 2016 and served as Chairman of the Brunswick County Board of Commissioners from December 5, 2016 until December 7, 2020.
+He served as Chairman of the Brunswick County Board of Commissioners from December 5, 2016 until December 7, 2020.
 He lives in Leland with his wife, Lori.

 Frank grew up in the rural community of Northwest, located ten minutes west of Leland in northern Brunswick County.
 He is the among the fourth generation of his mother’s family to live in the Northwest community, and his father’s family was in nearby Columbus County as early as the mid-1700s.
 His first leadership role came as a teenager, when he served as a Patrol Leader in Leland’s Boy Scout Troop 265, and his first job was working as a busboy at the Sandpiper Seafood House in Leland.
 He also spent two summers working in the summer student program at what was then Federal Paper Board (now International Paper) in Riegelwood.
 He graduated from North Brunswick High School in 1988 and earned his undergraduate degree from N.C.
 State University in 1993.

 Frank has represented Brunswick County in a number of capacities, including:

 - Board Member, Brunswick Business & Industry Development (2017-2020)

 - Board Member, Lower Cape Fear Water & Sewer Authority (2017-present)

 - Chair, Military Ocean Terminal Sunny Point (MOTSU) Joint Land Use Study (JLUS) Policy Committee (2018-19)